fossasia/susi_linux/docs/setup_rpi_as_buildkite_agent_to_build_susibian_image.md

+# Setup RPi as Buildkite agent to build SUSIbian image

 ## 1. Install software

 - The RPi should be flashed with Raspbian Lite.
 The ReSpeaker driver must not be installed.